aksiooma/Chatlyst/README.md

 ## Configuration

-WittyAI allows you to customize the role prompts through environment variables.
+Chatlyst allows you to customize the role prompts through environment variables.
 This feature provides the flexibility to change the behavior of the chatbot without altering the codebase.
 Below are the environment variables you can set to customize the role prompts:
 - `GREETING`: A custom greeting message for the chatbot.
 This is a JSON-formatted string.
 - `SYSTEM_ROLE_PROMPT`: Sets the system's role prompt.
 Default is "Default system role prompt".
 - `ASSISTANT_ROLE_PROMPT`: Sets the assistant's role prompt.
 Default is "Default assistant role prompt".